Amigoshan/data_cacher/README.md

 - Different modalities are temporally aligned.
 It is only supported that one modality has a higher frequency that is an integral multiple of other modalities.
 For example, in TartanAir, images are at 10 Hz and IMU is at 100 Hz.

 ### Key components
-**Data sepc file** is used by both low-level interface DataCacher and high-level interface MultiDatasets.
+**Data spec file** is used by both low-level interface DataCacher and high-level interface MultiDatasets.
 It defines what modalities you want to load and how you want to load them (size, length, skip, stride, etc.).
 It also allows you to load dataset-specific parameters such as camera intrinsics.
 This file will be parsed by `ConfigParser`.

 ```
 1: